newcleo-dev-team/lbh15/docs/source/readme_full.rst

 The dimensionless Prandtl number (:math:`Pr`) can be queried as instance attribute as well.

 The thermo-chemical properties implemented since version 1.2.0 are listed in :numref:`tablechemdata` (basic properties), :numref:`tablechemsoldiff`
-(solubilities, diffusivities and oxygen partial pressure), :numref:`tablechemlowlimssat` (lower limits of Oxygen concentration for oxyde layers generation when the corresponding metal is considered at its saturation concentration) and :numref:`tablechemlowlims` (lower limits of Oxygen concentration for oxyde layers generation multiplied by the corresponding metal concentration raised to a specific coefficient).
+(solubilities, diffusivities and oxygen partial pressure), :numref:`tablechemlowlimssat` (lower limits of Oxygen concentration for oxide layers generation when the corresponding metal is considered at its saturation concentration) and :numref:`tablechemlowlims` (lower limits of Oxygen concentration for oxide layers generation multiplied by the corresponding metal concentration raised to a specific coefficient).

 .. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: basic data.
    :widths: 50 25 25 25 25 25